Travel Hacks for Getting Free Flight Upgrades

 Some tips to remember:

-Pay off your balance in full, every month.
+Pay off your balance in full every month.
 Interest charges can eat away at the value of those free flights real fast.
-You want those miles to take you places, not drown you in debt.
+You want those miles to take you places.
+Not drown you in debt.

 For example, say you snag a credit card with a 60,000-mile bonus.
 That could easily cover a round-trip flight from New York to Europe.
 Not bad for just using a credit card responsibly!